royjosephargumido/SHIELDLib/README.md

 - `Data` handles the data preprocessing.

 ## Clock Module
 SHIELD uses a DS3231 Realtime Clock (RTC) module to provide the Date and Time Functionalities.
 By default, it provides the timestamp in **GMT+08:00 timezone** as specified by the `UTC_OFFSET_IN_SECONDS` macro.
+SHIELD also alows clock synchronization with *Network Time Protocol (NTP)* servers via the macro `NTP_SERVER_ADDRESS` which utilizes the Wifi capability of the system.
+**NOTE:** *to enable clock sync, the device shall be connected first to a Wi-Fi.*

 ## Required Third-Party Libraries
 SHIELD uses numerous third-party libraries to perform specific functions.
 These libraries are required and must be installed prior before using the SHIELD library.